A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-This concludes the analysis of an iterated leap step and thus also the analysis of an event of packet scheduling.
-Together with the analysis of packet arrivals given earlier, the proof of $\phi$-competitiveness of Algorithm~$\PlanMonotonicity$ is now complete.
+This concludes the analysis of an iterated leap step and thus also the analysis of an event of packet transmission.
+Together with the analysis of packet arrivals given in Section~\ref{subsec: arrival of a packet}, this completes the proof of $\phi$-competitiveness of Algorithm~$\PlanMonotonicity$, as described in Section~\ref{subsec: overview of the analysis}.